AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/System Calls/README.md

 # System Calls in x86 Assembly
 A system call (syscall) is a request to the [kernel](https://www.engineersgarage.com/kernel-programming/) to perform an action.
 When you make a syscall, the type of request is determined by the numeric ID in the rax register and the other registers are used as the parameters for the syscall.
-See the chart below for all the parameters necessary to call _sys\_write_.

 ## References for Linux Syscalls
 Filippo.io: [_Searchable Linux Syscall Table for x86 and x86_64P_](https://filippo.io/linux-syscall-table/) <br />